PI-InfoWeb-CNAT/2023-pratelivros/reunioes/Reunioes.md

 - *Regularização do repositório do projeto*:
   - Inserção do mapa do site
   - Inserção do diagrama de casos de uso
-  - Inserção do diagrama de entidades e relacionamentos
+  - Inserção do diagrama de entidade-relacionamento
   - Atualização do arquivo README do projeto

 ## 05/06/2023